Simiyu Region

-Simiyu Region (Mkoa wa Simiyu in Swahili) is one of Tanzania's 31 administrative regions.
+Simiyu Region (Mkoa wa Simiyu) is one of Tanzania's 31 administrative regions.
 The region covers a land area of 25,212 km2.
 The region is comparable in size to the combined land area of the nation state of North Macedonia.
 The region is bordered to the north by the Lake Victoria and Mara Region, to the south by the Shinyanga Region and Singida Region.
 Mwanza Region borders the region to the west, and Arusha Region to the east.
 The region is home to the Serengeti National Park, a UNESCO World Heritage Site, shared with Mara Region.
 The regional capital is the town of Bariadi.
 According to the 2022 national census, the region had a population of 2,140,497.

 History

 Simiyu Region is named after the Simiyu River.
 The region was created in March 2012 from part of Shinyanga Region.

 Geography

 The topography of the area is characterized by low, sparse vegetation and, in some areas, Miombo woodland.
 It is also flat with gentle undulations.
 With areas of red loamy and sandy soil, heavy black soils (Mbuga) make up the majority of the regional soils.

 There are three agro-ecological zones in the region.

 Zone One includes Bariadi District, which has an undulating landscape dominated by clay soil and top soils with a light texture.
 Rainfall amounts range between 700 and 900 mm.
 Crop cultivation, with a focus on maize, sorghum, cotton, and cassava, as well as livestock rearing, are the main economic activities.

 The Meatu District is covered by zone two, which has gently sloping topography and fertile clay loamy soils towards the east.
 Significant soil erosion occurs in the area, which reduces agricultural production.
 The main economic activities are crop farming and animal husbandry, and the average annual rainfall is less than 700 mm with an irregular tendency.

 Sorghum, cotton, and maize are among the crops farmed in this region.

 The third zone, which includes the Maswa District, has ridged and undulating topography.
 Sukuma land soil catena, often referred to as "Mbuga," is a black clay loamy soil that is suited for growing paddy.
 Other crops farmed in this area include maize, sorghum, and cotton.
 Between 700mm and 800mm of unpredictable rains fall on the area each year.
 The community is renowned for its livestock rearing as well.